ERAA1997/Project-3-UoB---name-/README.md

 This project aims to showcase the skills we have learned in the University of Birmingham's Data Analytics Bootcamp to date.

-### Overview
+# Overview

-# Dataset
+## Dataset

 We obtained our dataset from Kaggle and it provides a complete overview of the properties within Glasgow's postcodes by ownership, split between the Housing Association and others.
-While this dataset contained a "cleaned" version of the data, we decided to use to base dataset and demonstrate our data-cleaning skills.
+While this dataset contained a "cleaned" version of the data, we decided to use the base dataset and demonstrate our data-cleaning skills.
 A link to the dataset can be found [here](https://www.kaggle.com/datasets/dimodimchev/glasgow-housing-association-properties) and also in the resources folder.
-A limitation of this dataset is that the data was that it was last update in May 2022.
+A limitation of this dataset is that the data was that it was last updated in May 2022.

-### Methodology
+## Methodology

-After selecting our Kaggle dataset
+### Data review and cleaning

+After selecting our Kaggle dataset we used a Jupyter Notebook and Pandas.
+Using Pandas we could quickly and easily identify the completeness of data.
+The dataset was read into Pandas using the _read_csv_ function.
+The cleaned data was the exported as a new CSV to be used later.

+In addition to the Kaggle dataset, we required a geoJSON file of the Glasgow postcodes